tendermint/farming/x/farming/spec/03_state_transitions.md

 - it distributes total allocated coins from each plan’s farming pool address `FarmingPoolAddress` to the rewards reserve pool account `RewardsReserveAcc`
 - it calculates staking coin weight for each denom in each plan and gets the unit rewards by denom
 - it updates `HistoricalRewards` and `CurrentEpoch` based on the allocation information
-- it automatically withdraws the accumulated rewards to the farmer with the given staking coin denom if `Staking` position exists
 - it deletes `QueueStaking` object after moving `QueueCoins` to `StakedCoins` in `Staking` object
-- it increases `TotalStakings` for the staking coin denom